Iris basaltica: Taxonomy

 It is sometimes commonly known as 'Basalt Iris'.

 The Latin specific epithet basaltica refers to 'basalticus' of basaltic soils.

 It was first found in Kal'at-ul-Husn, (or Ḥoṣn al-Akrād) in Lebanon.

 It was first published and described by John Edward Dinsmore in 'Flora of Syria' (Fl.
 Syria) Edition 2, Vol.2 on page 597 in 1933.

 It was also published in (Publ.
 Am.
 Univ.)
 Beirut, Nat.
 Sc.
 Ser.
-No. 1; et No.3 in 1934, then in Gardening Illustrated (with a colour illustration) in Vol.57 on page 227 in 20 April 1935 and in the Journal of The Royal Horticultural Society Vol.60 on series 5 on page 221 in 1935.
+No. 1; et No.3 in 1934, then in Gardening Illustrated (with a colour illustration) in Vol.57 on page 227 on 20 April 1935 and in the Journal of The Royal Horticultural Society Vol.60 on series 5 on page 221 in 1935.

 In 1939, it was thought by Paul Mouterde, that 'I. basaltica' was ancestral source of Iris susiana.
 It was also thought to be a form, or a wild relative of I. susiana.

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 4 April 2003 and then updated on 1 December 2004.

 It is listed in the Encyclopedia of Life, and in the Catalogue of Life as Iris basaltica.